YOUR FRENCH STAY

 11. TRAVEL INSURANCE

-It is strongly recommended that the Guest takes out a comprehensive travel insurance policy, which will include cancellation cover and full cover for personal belongings.
-Accordingly, any such losses incurred remain the Guest's responsibility.
-The travel insurance policy should also cover in the event of an accident or illness, cost and cancellation by the guest, cost of assistance (including repatriation) and other expenses.
-It is also recommended that accidental damage insurance be taken out for all members of the Guest's party to cover accidental or negligent damage to the Property and protect against loss in the event of a deduction from the Security Deposit.
+It is strongly recommended that the Guest take out a comprehensive travel insurance policy that includes cancellation cover and full cover for personal belongings.
+Accordingly, any such losses incurred remain the Guests' responsibility.
+The travel insurance policy should also cover the event of an accident or illness, costs and cancellations by the guest, the cost of assistance (including repatriation), and other expenses.
+It is also recommended that accidental damage insurance be taken out for all members of the Guest's party to cover against accidental or negligent damage to the Property and protect against loss in the event of a deduction from the Security Deposit.

-Guests should therefore ensure they have adequate travel insurance against losses, physical/emotional harm and medical assistance during their stay and waive their right to pursue legal action against the Homeowner deemed as criminal under French Law.
+Guests should therefore ensure they have adequate travel insurance against losses, physical/emotional harm, and medical assistance during their stay, and waive their right to pursue legal action against the Homeowner, deemed criminal under French Law.

-The Homeowner also cannot be held responsible for conditions outside their control e.g., cancelled, or delayed flights/ferries, restrictive weather or where the Guest is unable to arrive at the property during the period that they have booked it.
+The Homeowner also cannot be held responsible for conditions beyond their control, e.g., cancelled or delayed flights/ferries, adverse weather, or the Guest's inability to arrive at the property during the period they have booked.

 12. FORCE MAJEURE